-In September, MacRumors reported that it had an internal document from Apple showing that the company was aware of a bug that caused the iPhone 7 to have no cellular service after coming out of Airplane Mode.
-The company said it had resolved the issue, but now it has also launched a repair program for those still suffering from it.
-Apple says the issue affects a “small” percentage” of devices, but those with an affected device can take their phone in to an Apple Store to get a free repair.
-Model numbers affected by the issue include A1660, A1780, and A779, and you can check the model number on the back of your device.
+Back in 2016, MacRumors reported that it had an internal document from Apple showing that the company was aware of a bug that caused the iPhone 7 to have no cellular service after coming out of Airplane Mode.
+The company said it had resolved the issue, while it also launched a repair program for the issue (now discontinued).
+The issue has also continued to appear more recently, with users complaining of “No Service” after updating their iPhone 7 to iOS 13.5.1.

 - Apple has an official solution posted for this issue, which walks you through restarting and re-inserting your SIM card.
 We suggest that you follow these instructions any time your iPhone 7 can’t get a cellular connection.